 There are several free and great value family events billed during the Scottish International Storytelling Festival, celebrating folktales from across Europe.
 The festival runs from 19-28 October, with most events based in Edinburgh and Glasgow (0131 556 9579).

 There are plenty of family-friendly walks around the stunning landscapes of the Northern Ireland counties, listed as part of the Walk NI initiative.
 Advice, downloadable routes, walks for all abilities and more (028 9030 3930).

 The National Media Museum in Bradford is offering a free Scooby Doo Extravaganza from 25 October–4 November.
 Also enjoy the interactive exhibits on television, photography, animation and more.
+If you want to learn more about photography, then check out these stock photos.
 Open daily from 9.30am during half term (0844 856 3797).